elsonel/Buildable-js/README.md

 Buildable will automatically attempt to adjust the parent module's boundaries in respect to the boundaries of all its children.

-Modules can also be stored horizontally and mounted manually.
+Modules can also be stored horizontally and mounted programmatically.

 ```javascript
 const moduleA = BUILDABLE.createModule();